chainswarm/analytics-pipeline/README.md

 **Blockchain Analytics and Pattern Detection System**

 The Analytics Pipeline is a specialized system extracted from the data-pipeline to handle advanced analytics, feature engineering, and pattern detection on blockchain data.
+It supports both automated daily processing and on-demand benchmarking/backfilling.

 ## Overview